Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Introduction

 Besides outcome prediction, another critical application of machine learning is to refine the outcome labels that are predefined by human experts.
 For example, in medical informatics, an important task is to use treatment outcomes to retrospectively refine diagnosis categories \citep{Lindenauer2012,Kale2018}.
 This task can be formulated as a multi-class classification problem, where the features are treatment outcomes and the response is a categorical variable indicating diagnosis categories.
 In this task, if patients in different diagnosis categories exhibit indistinguishable treatment outcomes, these categories should be combined.
 Such data-driven prediction has been used to update existing grading systems for diagnosis, such as the Gleason score for prostatic carcinoma \citep{Epstein2015}, the glomerular filtration rate (GFR) grade for chronic kidney disease, and the ACC/AHA classification for high blood pressure \citep{Muntner2018}.
 For another example, in single-cell gene expression data analysis, a typical procedure is to cluster cells based on gene expression levels and subsequently annotate the cell clusters using domain knowledge \citep{Butler2018}.
-This procedure is inevitably subjective because how to determine the number of clusters remains a challenging question, and some cell clusters may be hardly distinguishable by gene expression levels.
-Hence, a principled method is called to guide the decision of combining ambiguous labels defined by the human experts.
+This procedure is inevitably subjective because how to determine the number of clusters remains a challenge, and some cell clusters may be hardly distinguishable by gene expression levels.
+Hence, a principled method is called to guide the decision of combining ambiguous labels defined by human experts.

 How to find an ``optimal'' class combination is not a trivial problem.
-The reason is that, even if the prediction is completely random, i.e., assigning data points with random labels irrespective of features, prediction accuracy would still be boosted by label combination.
-In such an extreme case, the increase in prediction accuracy does not outweigh the decrease in prediction resolution.
-Hence, our rationale is that label combination must be guided by a criterion that reasonably balances prediction accuracy and resolution.
-Motivated by this rationale, we propose a criterion from an information theory perspective to evaluate prediction accuracy together with prediction resolution.
-This data-driven criterion, called the \textit{information-theoretic classification accuracy} (ITCA), guides the combination of class labels given a multi-class classification algorithm.
-ITCA also allows choosing a multi-class classification algorithm among the available algorithms based on their respective optimal label combinations.
+The reason is that, even if prediction is completely random, i.e., assigning data points with random labels irrespective of features, prediction accuracy would still be boosted by label combination.
+In such an extreme case, the increase in prediction accuracy does not outweigh the decrease in classification resolution.
+Hence, our rationale is that label combination must be guided by a criterion that reasonably balances prediction accuracy and classification resolution.